ShayGali/crypto-project/README.md

 # Crypto-Project
-python crypto course final project
+Final project in Crypto course using Python